aferg44/csc1254-sp2016/info/syllabus.rst

 **Textbook**.
 The textbook is recommended, but not required.
 It is available on-line for free.
 I recommend that you use an on-line reference, such as cplusplus.com.
 More importantly, be familiar with your favorite search engine.
-Most importantly, do your best to make sense of codes in class when you first see them.
+Most importantly, do your best to make sense of codes in class, ideally when they are first presented to you.

 **Availability**.
 Please make an appointment with me to be sure I’ll be in the office.
 I answer e-mail during the weekdays, but not weekends.
 Note that your